 A user role represents a specific set of tasks or responsibilities assigned to a group of users within an application.
 Assigning user roles enables organizations to control the actions each user can perform in the system, streamlining their workflow.

-While user roles that focus on group capabilities, permissions determine the specific actions individual users are allowed—or disallowed—to take when interacting with an app.
+While user roles focus on group capabilities, permissions determine the specific actions individual users are allowed—or disallowed—to take when interacting with an app.

 For instance, a permission could grant read-only access, enabling a user to view content but not modify it.
 Permissions are typically assigned to users based on their role, ensuring that each person has the appropriate access level for their job function.